-Dwelling, Single-Family: A detached residential building designed for occupancy by one family.
+Dwelling, Single-Family: A site-built residential building designed for occupancy by one family.
+For the purposes of this ordinance, single-family dwelling does not refer to Mobile or Manufactured Homes.

 Dwelling, Two-Family (Duplex): A detached residential building designed to be occupied by exclusively by two families living independently of each other, with separate utilities and entrances, on a single lot.